What to Expect

 The Treehouse Stage is another point of interest, and a whimsical wonderland for playing, dancing, lounging or shenanigans.

-Each night, the main focus will be at the fire circle, which will feature the Fire Circle Stage with projection mapping by GLF Productions, an art gallery displaying some beautiful art by our live painters, a Cerebral Concepts dome, and of course LOTS OF FIRE.
+Each night, the main focus will be at the fire circle, which will feature the Fire Circle Stage with projection mapping by GLF Productions, live Artist, a Cerebral Concepts dome, and of course LOTS OF FIRE.

 You will be greeted upon arrival by our lovely gate team.
 Make sure to have your ID ready for check in.
 You will then be able to take your car to the camping area to drop your things off before taking your car to parking.
 (Some campsites may not be accessible by car.)
 There will be some car camp sites available if you will be camping in your vehicle, or if you wish to have it by you.